Labor and Delivery

 Fetal monitoring

-When you are admitted for scheduled Cesarean birth, spontaneous labor, or labor induction, your contractions and your baby’s response to them will be monitored.
+When you are admitted for a scheduled cesarean birth, spontaneous labor, or labor induction, your contractions and your baby’s response to them will be monitored.
 This helps the staff determine how your baby is responding to labor.
-Firelands uses a state-of-the-art central monitor system, which enables your nurse and physician to see your baby’s monitor at all times, and can alert your health care team to certain potential problems.
+Firelands uses a state-of-the-art central monitor system, which enables your nurse and physician to see your baby’s monitor at all times and can alert your healthcare team to certain potential problems.

 Pain management options